TOD-theses/paper-T-RACE/main.typ

 == TOD approximation <sec:tod-approximation>

-This paper focuses on detecting TOD attacks, in which the attacker tries to insert a transaction prior to some transaction $T$ and impact the behaviour of $T$ with this.
-Therefore, we assume that the first transaction tries to impact the second transaction, which implies that in every TOD attack the state changes of $T_B$ should be dependent on the transaction order.
+This paper focuses on detecting TOD attacks, in which the attacker tries to insert a transaction prior to some transaction $T$ and affect the behaviour of $T$ with this.
+Therefore, we assume that the first transaction tries to influence the second transaction, which implies that in every TOD attack the state changes of $T_B$ should be dependent on the transaction order.
 We use this assumption to define an approximation of TOD:

 #definition("Approximately TOD")[
   Let $T_A$ and $T_B$ be two transactions and with the corresponding state changes $Delta_T_B$ from the normal scenario and $Delta'_T_B$ from the reverse scenario.